 Expect Some Setup Each Time You Arrive at Camp

 The directional antenna and extension pole setup will need to be setup and adjusted each time you setup camp.
 Once mounted to the pole, the directional antenna needs to be pointed in the general direction of the cell tower you’re trying to reach.

 Setting up the antenna may take a bit of time to get it dialed in, but smartphone apps like Network Cell Info Lite (Android), Open Signal, and sites like Cellmapper.net can help locate towers near you.

 Weboost Destination RV Cell Phone Booster

 PROS: Provides the highest boost level available for RVs.
 Can target specific cell towers with directional antenna.
 Pole mounted direction antenna can get above obstacles that could be blocking signals.
 Internal antenna coverage is the best available in an RV offering boosted signals throughout the RV.
-Finally, there’s support for Band 25 used by Sprint which isn’t supported by older boosters.
+Finally, Band 25, used by Sprint, is not supported by older boosters.

 CONS: Can only be used while stationary.
 Requires setup each time to extend pole, locate cell towers and aim the directional antenna.
 Best suited for larger RVs.
 Higher cost.

 Get 5% OFF at Weboost